All Episodes

 How many of young African Americans have been watching BET and don't care that they're unemployed?

-Does Bob Johnson have any responsibility?
+Does Bob Johnson have any responsibility or does Obama have any responsibility?

-There were a bunch of white Americans that voted for Obama on the belief, with the belief that all these things were going to change.
+I mean, you know, you know that not just African Americans, there were a bunch of white Americans that voted for Obama on the belief, with the belief that all these things were going to change.

 How about this headline, New York Post?